faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 The take away message is when iOS ARM crashes are being reproduced on x86 hardware, either via the Simulator or via equivalent macOS code, expect the runtime environment to be different and cause a slightly different looking crash.

-Fortunately here it is clear that a semaphore was deallocated whilst it was in use in both crash reports.
+Fortunately, here it is clear that a semaphore was deallocated whilst it was in use in both crash reports.

 ### macOS Crash Report Thread Section